Toe-Tet/fileinput/README.md

 # File Input
 This package is written for simple file input.
 It allows to store in your local directory or cloudinary platform (online media storage).

-Other functions related with File Input are also included.

 ## Installation
 ```bash
 composer require toetet/fileinput